Your Cart

 Protein content: A typical serving (about one cup) of yogurt/kefir contains about 8 to 17 grams of protein (Greek yogurt has the most).

-8. Beans and Legumes
+8. Beans and legumes

 Legumes and beans are plant-based protein sources that are also high in fiber.
 They are excellent options for vegetarians and vegans since they provide protein and other minerals too.